Adam Sulzdorf-Liszkiewicz

 Adam Sulzdorf-Liszkiewicz is an American designer and educator, who teaches at Michigan State University.
 He has designed both virtual reality and serious games.

 History

 Sulzdorf-Liszkiewicz received an MFA from SUNY Buffalo and a PhD from the USC Interactive Media & Games Division.
 He has taught game design and theory at the University of California, Los Angeles.
-As a student, he developed a theory around popular games, specifically FarmVille, as a cultural phenomenon.
+As a student, he developed a theory about popular games, specifically FarmVille, as a cultural phenomenon.